William Widgery

 He was admitted to the bar and commenced practice in Portland in Massachusetts' District of Maine, about 1790.

 He served as member of the Massachusetts House of Representatives 1787–1793 and 1795–1797.

-He served as delegate to the State constitutional convention in 1788.
+He served as delegate to the state constitutional convention in 1788.

-He served in the State senate in 1794.
+He served in the state Senate in 1794, and ran for Massachusetts's 13th congressional district that year.

 He served as member of the executive council in 1806 and 1807.